Dialogue to Action

 The School for Peace has created a world-renowned approach to working with groups in conflict.
 Rather than focusing upon interpersonal relations between encounter participants, workshops focus on inter-group relations.

 Jewish and Palestinian participants meet to explore national and ethnic identity.
-They self-examine their interactions in the encounter, which represent a microcosm of relations in the larger society.
+They reflect on their interactions in the encounter, which represent a microcosm of relations in the larger society.
 With the help of Jewish and Arab facilitators, participants come to understand how their group’s preconceived attitudes affect the encounter.
 Participants change their perceptions and take action towards change.

-Our method differs from others as it engages the asymmetry in power dynamics.
+The School for Peace method differs from others as it engages the asymmetry in power dynamics.
 It puts the conflict “on the table," centering the encounter around real issues that affect the two peoples.
 Groups work together to identify common concerns and implement joint projects with the goal of creating change towards a more equal and just society.

 Change Agents: Groups of urban planners, leaders in Israel's mixed cities, mental health professionals, and up-and-coming politicians work for over a year on dialogue and discussion.
 The capstone of this program is the projects developed by teams in each program, working on social change issues in the country.
-This coming year, we hope to implement courses for women in media, archaeologists, and lawyers.
+This coming year, we will implement courses for women in media, archaeologists, and lawyers.

 Youth Encounters: High school students from Jewish and Arab high schools come together for three days of dialogue and negotiation simulations.
 They develop interpersonal friendships while focusing on intergroup dynamics.